seananderson/phd/introduction.md

 events are almost always downwards events, which given previous work on the importance of catastrophes to population persistence times, has important implications for estimates of extinction risk that typically rely on normal-tailed population dynamics.
-TODO WRAP UP SENTENCE PARAPHRASE THIS:
-Together, my thesis further develops the expanding field of ecological portfolios and in doing so contributes to our understanding of variance (chapter 2), covariance (chapter..., and extreme events in ecological systems.
+Together, my thesis expands our understanding ecological portfolios and in doing so contributes to our understanding of variance and covariance (Chapter 2), managing for variance and covariance (Chapter 3), and extreme events (Chapter 4) in ecological systems.

 <!--Risk assessment is a critical component to biological conservation and
     management [@burgman2005].
 Conservation biology has typically used metrics